rust-unofficial/patterns/patterns/interpreter.md

 ## Solution

-Our first approach is a standard one, simple implementation of a recursive descent parser.
+We simply implement of a recursive descent parser.
 The code panics when an expression is syntactically wrong (for exmple `2-34` or `2+5-` are wrong according to the grammar definition).